 There are some signs that the powers that be are thinking about ‘Building Back Better’, though the messages are far from clear or adequate.
 Members of CEL have vital knowledge and experience of working with people in their areas on renewable energy and energy efficient homes.
 Sydney plans on helping to grow the Community Energy sector in London and influencing actions to enable the sector to thrive.

 Tanuja joined the Community Energy London (CEL) board in June 2020 as the Treasurer.
-Tanuja has worked in the commercial sector in senior finance and general management positions, with Ford Motor Company, Deloitte, General Electric, Diageo and the BBC.
+Tanuja has worked in the commercial sector in finance and general management, with Ford Motor Company, Deloitte, General Electric, Diageo and the BBC.
 Tanuja also led the International Business Leaders Forum, a charity focused on corporate social responsibility, and was the COO of the Start Network, a humanitarian NGO.

-Tanuja is committed to the community energy sector and its role in the decarbonisation of the UK .
-She sees CEL as a catalyst at a time when there is greater appreciation of the climate emergency and of the power of communities to help address climate change.
+Tanuja sees CEL as a catalyst in the decarbonisation of the UK at a time when there is greater appreciation of the climate emergency and of the power of communities to help address climate change.

 Dr Giovanna Speciale is co-founder and CEO of South East London Community Energy (SELCE) a pioneering energy cooperative formed by South East Londoners as a vehicle for taking action on climate change and fuel poverty.
 SELCE currently owns and operates 326kW of community financed solar PV hosted by 7 local schools and has provided tailored energy advice to over 1800 vulnerable householders living in fuel poverty.
 In partnership with local authorities, SELCE has led the way in developing new business models that enable fuel poor householders to access funds for money and energy saving major efficiency improvements.
 She is a community research and participation specialist and an environmental activist.
 She brings 14 years’ experience working as a social researcher in the community sector as well as an academic background in energy policy.